 What's emerging in the opening rounds of the 2023 championship.

-With one round complete of the 2023 Fox Australian Supercross Championship (AUSX), MotoOnline looks at eight storylines of interest in this Countdown feature as the series moves to Newcastle for its next races this Saturday night.
+Following the first two rounds of the 2023 Penrite ProMX Championship, MotoOnline looks at eight storylines of interest in this Countdown feature as the series moves to Wodonga for its next motos this Sunday.